-USS CHOSIN is the 19th ship in the TICONDEROGA class of guided missile cruisers and is one of the three ships of that class homeported in Pearl Harbor, HI.
+USS CHOSIN is the 19th ship in the TICONDEROGA - class of guided missile cruisers and the first ship in the Navy to bear the name.

 |General Characteristics:||Keel Laid: July 2, 1988|